 Looking back, a very small group of artists invented and heralded the psychedelic poster movement worldwide, even if their initial target group was the San Francisco hippie community.

-Their peculiar artistic language, that, just like the psychedelic rock music, worked on several levels, and expanded the pure visual experience into other spheres and directions.
+Their peculiar artistic language, just like the psychedelic rock music, worked on several levels, and expanded the pure visual experience into other spheres and directions.

 Hallucinatory effects and fading borders were the model; altogether not an easy thing to do on a two-dimensional canvas or poster.

 Psychedelic artists recontextualized too, willfully raiding history for unreasonable graphic styles.
 They were fond of collage, using images cobbled from nearly any source – ancient or from that morning’s newspaper – appealing to deep archetypal memories and synchronous collective foci.
-Such images were then playfully repurposed, inverted and even perverted in unprecedented combinations.
+Such images were then playfully repurposed, inverted and even perverted in unprecedented combinations.”

-As was true for Pop artists, it was common for psychedelic artists to redefine formats like comic strips or advertising, using them in service for freakier visions and purpose.”
+As was true for Pop artists, it was common for psychedelic artists to redefine formats like comic strips or advertising, using them in service for freakier visions and purpose.

 Accordingly, a number of personalities strongly involved in the development and distribution of psychoactive substances (for instance, LSD and peyote) receive several pages of documentation in the book, like Albert Hofman, Dr. Timothy Leary and others.

-Various stages of artistic developments from 1965-1970 are chronicled by editor Titus O’Brien, Andrew Connors and Scott B. Montgomery.
+Various stages of artistic developments from 1965-1970 are chronicled by editor Titus O’Brien, Andrew Connors, and Scott B. Montgomery.

 The designers and their links to the hippie scene and creative centers of the area receive a lot of text.
 And of course, Ken Kesey’s bus with all of its famous passengers has a separate chapter.